-The best way to protect incoming internet feeds are to protect the incoming cable or phones lines bringing internet into the building.
-You can also protect the internet feed from the cable/phone company modem after their modem and before your network.
-Integrators normally use cable and phone protection, but at times these suppressors are removed by the cable/phone companies.
-Integrators have been recommending a unit after the cable modem and before the building network just in any surge protectors are removed.
+The best way to protect incoming internet feeds are to protect the incoming cable wire (TPD-Cable) or phones lines (TPD-PHONE-RJ) bringing internet into the building.
+You can also protect the internet feed from the cable/phone company after their modem and before your network by using the TPD-CAT6.
+Integrators normally use cable and phone protection, but at times these suppressors are mistakenly removed by the cable/phone company installers.
+Some designers have been recommending a unit after the cable modem and before the building network just in case any surge protectors are removed.
 This guarantees protection and proper grounding of these systems.

 Cable and data lines are relatively easy to run to video and network equipment.
 However, correctly surge protecting and grounding these lines require a systems integrator’s understanding of how to coordinate a Transient Protection Design (TPD) surge protection system.
 When multiple breaker panels or structures are involved these systems become more complex to surge protect and ground.
 An unprotected or incorrectly grounded cable or data wire in one system can allow ground potentials to migrate to other cable and data systems producing large scale damage system wide during a lightning strike.
 Tens of thousands of dollars in damage can happen with one lightning strike and 90% of the time it is due to an unprotected or incorrectly grounded data wire.